nils-wittemeier/TopoToolsSiesta/TopologicalInvariants/README.md

 # Topological invariants:
 Z2pack can be used with siesta outputs if either the HSX or TSHS-file was generated.
-The TSHS-file is sufficient on its on.
+The TSHS-file is sufficient on its own.
 When using the HSX-file more output files are required.

 Required files:
  - TSHS or
  - HSX + fdf + ion(.nc)

-The infile argument can be either the fdf-file or the TSHS-file.
+The 'infile' argument can be either the fdf-file or the TSHS-file.

 ## Example:
     python ../Z2run.py b-hex.TSHS "[t1/2,t2,0]" --hermitian-tol=10e-5 --num-lines=101 --iterator 20 101 2 --min-neighbour-dist=1e-10